cadenmbond/cadenmbond/README.md

-# Hello, I’m Caden 👋
+# I’m Caden 👋

-I am an 18-year-old software developer from Canada with 9 years of programming experience.
+I am an 18 year old software developer from Canada with 9 years of programming experience.

 ---